DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 05 - Threat Actors, Vectors, and Intelligence Sources.md

 🟢 **Hacktivists**

-**Hacktivists** are threat actors who stand a level below elite hackers.
-They are capable of writing scripts to **exploit known vulnerabilities**.<br>
-These individuals are technically **more competent than script kiddies** and, in some cases, they may recruit script kiddies to increase the scale of an attack.<br>
+A step above the script kiddies, we find **intermediate threat actors**.
+These individuals are considerably more **technically competent**, capable of writing scripts to exploit known vulnerabilities.
+They are far more advanced than script kiddies, who can sometimes be used as 'ground troops' to amplify an attack.
-Hackers who unite for a common cause or a collectivist effort are referred to as hacktivists.<br>
-In simpler terms, a **hacktivist** is someone who uses hacking to effect **political and social change**.
-The term “hacktivist” was first used in **1994**, originating from the hacker group, **“Cult of the Dead Cow”**.<br>
+When these hackers unite for a collective effort, typically in support of a cause, they are referred to as **hacktivists**.
+A **hacktivist** is someone who leverages hacking to effect political or social change.
+The term "hacktivist" can be traced back to 1994, originating from the hacker group **"Cult of the Dead Cow"**.
+Hacktivism represents a blend of **activism and hacking**, often deployed as a form of civil disobedience to protest against issues like censorship, human rights violations, or other political and social matters.
+Despite the potentially noble intentions, hacktivism activities are **illegal** and can cause significant damage, disrupting services and leaking sensitive information.

+Therefore, it's crucial to have robust **cybersecurity measures** in place to protect against these sophisticated threats.

 🟢 **Script Kiddies (Skiddies)**

-On the lower end of the technical spectrum, we find individuals known as **Script Kiddies**.
-These individuals lack the technical expertise to develop scripts or discover new vulnerabilities in software.
-However, they possess just enough knowledge of computer systems to download and run scripts developed by others.<br>
+On the **lower end of the technical spectrum**, we find individuals known as **script kiddies**.
+These are individuals who lack the technical expertise to create scripts or unearth new software vulnerabilities.
+However, they possess just enough understanding of computer systems to download and execute scripts developed by others.
-It's likely that the majority of malicious activities on the internet are carried out by these individuals.<br>
-Not all novice hackers are script kiddies.
-Some beginners strive to understand the tools they use.
-Conversely, script kiddies show little interest in comprehending the exploits they utilize; they opt for what's readily available and easy to find.<br>
-Script kiddies are typically driven by simple, personal motives -- like having fun, creating chaos, seeking attention, or exacting revenge.<br>
+The majority of the **'unfriendly' activities** noted on the internet are likely the work of these individuals.
+It's important to note that not all novice hackers fall into the script kiddies category.
+Some less experienced attackers strive to comprehend the tools they utilize.
+In contrast, **script kiddies show no interest in learning** about the exploits they use.
+They prefer what's easily accessible and readily available.
+Their motivations are typically simple and personal, ranging from seeking fun, creating chaos, and craving attention, to exacting revenge.
-The term "Script Kiddie" first surfaced in hacker magazines, blogs, message boards, and Internet Relay Chat in the **mid-1990s**.<br>
+The term **"script kiddie"** made its first appearance in hacker magazines, blogs, message boards, and Internet Relay Chat around the mid-1990s.
+It's worth mentioning that, despite their limited skill, script kiddies can still pose a threat due to the powerful exploits available online.
+Therefore, it's vital to maintain up-to-date system security to defend against such potential threats.

 🟢 **Criminal Syndicates**